Gerri Mandagi

-Gerri Martin Milliam Mandagi (born 12 June 1988) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Bali United.
+Gerri Martin Milliam Mandagi (born 12 June 1988) is an Indonesian professional footballer who plays as a goalkeeper for Indonesian club Sriwijaya.

 Club career

 Mitra Kukar

 Gerri Mandagi was signed for Mitra Kukar to play in Indonesia Soccer Championship A in 2016.
 He quickly rose as the team's starting goalkeeper, appearing in 40 matches in four seasons.

 Persipura Jayapura

 Mandagi in 2020 signed for Persipura Jayapura to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 Mandagi made his league debut on 28 August 2021 in a match against Persita Tangerang at the Pakansari Stadium, Cibinong.